Postdoctoral Researcher Photopharmacology (1.0 FTE)

 Conditions of employment

-Contract length: 12 months.We offer you in accordance with the Collective Labour Agreement for Dutch Universities:
+Contract length: 12.We offer you in accordance with the Collective Labour Agreement for Dutch Universities:

-• a temporary appointment for a specified period of 12 months, with a possibility of extension.
+- a temporary fulltime appointment for a specified period of 12 months, with a possibility of extension.

-The starting date is flexible, but is preferably before the end of 2023
+The starting date is flexible, but is preferably as soon as possible

 Do you meet our qualification criteria?
 If yes, you’re requested to upload the following documents: